fluidself/fluidself.org/_books/psychology/strangers-to-ourselves.md

 **Writing** about emotional experiences is distressing in the short run but has quite positive long-term effects.
 Writing seems to work by helping people make sense of a negative event by constructing a meaningful narrative that explains it.

-**Looking Outward to Know Ourselves**
+### Looking Outward to Know Ourselves

 It is not always in our best interests to use others to revise our self-theories, because discovering our friends' true opinions about us might puncture some adaptive illusions.
 What's the harm in believing that people like us a little more than they actually do?
 Revising our self-theories in a downward direction ("Okay, so I'm not the most popular person at the dance") might not be particularly useful in leading to self-improvement or changes in behavior that make us happier.
 In fact people are often better off having an inflated view of how others feel about them.

 By being careful observers of our own actions, we can learn a lot about ourselves.
 In addition, if we want to change some aspect of our adaptive unconscious, a good place to start is deliberately to begin acting like the person we want to be.

 The difference between self-revelation and self-fabrication is crucial from the point of view of gaining self-knowledge.
 Inferring our internal states from our behavior is a good strategy if it reveals feelings of which we were previously unaware.
 It is not such a good strategy if it results in the fabrication of new feelings.
-It is quite common for people to overlook situational influences on their actions and infer that they acted on the basis of their internal states--so common that this phenomenon is called the fundamental attribution error.
+It is quite common for people to overlook situational influences on their actions and infer that they acted on the basis of their internal states—so common that this phenomenon is called the fundamental attribution error.

 An example of self-fabrication is the case in which people's behavior might plausibly result from more than one internal state.
 Consider the case in which people find that their bodies are revved up; their heart is beating rapidly and they are short of breath.
 The way in which they interpret this arousal will determine the emotion they experience.
 If someone has just pointed a gun at them and said, "Give me your wallet," they will correctly interpret their arousal as a sign of fear.
 Often, however, there is more than one explanation for our arousal.
 Perhaps we are on a first date with a very attractive man or woman, and just narrowly avoided an automobile accident.
 How much of our arousal is due to fear over almost losing our lives versus attraction to our date?